davidoster/letsencrypt-fast/README.md

 - a. domain = just the name of the domain without the TLD (.xyz) part
 - b. www.domain.com,domain.com = the name of the domains you want to register.
 They need to be comma (,) separated
+- c. path to web domain files = the full web path of your site, e.g. /var/html/www/
-- c. operation = valid operations are: -t for testing, -l for true generation, -r for auto renewal on 7 days before expiration
+- d. operation = valid operations are: -t for testing, -l for true generation, -r for auto renewal on 7 days before expiration

 **Running**